majek/idea/site/033-bpf/main.md

     lb_1:
         ret #0

-To compile it we use the tools from [`tools/net`](https://github.com/torvalds/linux/tree/master/tools/net)
+To compile it we use the tools from the [`tools/net`](https://github.com/torvalds/linux/tree/master/tools/net)
 directory:

     $ bpf_asm drop_example_com.bpf
     14,0 0 0 20,177 0 0 0,12 0 0 0,7 0 0 0,64 0 0 0,21 0 7 124090465,64 0 0 4,21 0 5 1836084325,64 0 0 8,21 0 3 56848237,80 0 0 12,21 0 1 0,6 0 0 1,6 0 0 0

-Finally you can apply the rule like that:
+Finally you can apply the rule like so:

     iptables -A INPUT \
         -p udp --dport 53 \